DFE-Digital/improving-children-and-family-services-through-digital-technology/content/index.md

 title: Improving children and family services through digital technology
 ---

-This guidance is to help local authorities consider how they can develop their digital systems to improve their children and family services.
+This guidance is to help local authorities consider how they can develop the digital systems they use to manage their childrens social care services.
+These systems often interact and support wider children and family services, therefore this guidance may also apply more widely.

 It considers how systems can: